 The primary input to an atmospheric distillation unit is crude oil.
 This can be a single crude oil or a mixture of several different crude oil grades.

 A refinery may also re-process a mixture of unfinished or off-spec products (called slops) by blending with fresh crude oil and sending the blend to the distillation unit.

 The outputs from distillation are distillation cuts.
 Typically, a crude distillation unit will have the following distillation cuts:

-- Refinery gas - comprised of methane and ethane.
-This stream remains a gas and is used as fuel for the refinery.
+- Refinery gas - Made up of methane and ethane.
+This stream remains a gas and is used as fuel for the refinery

-- Light ends - this stream contains primarily propane and butane.
-It is sent to the sat gas plant for further separation.
+- Light ends - Stream containing primarily propane and butane.
+It is sent to the sat gas plant for further separation

-- Atmospheric bottoms - this cut contains all of the hydrocarbons that do not vaporize in the atmospheric distillation tower.
-It is typically fed to the vacuum distillation unit for further separation.
+- Atmospheric bottoms - Contains all of the hydrocarbons that do not vaporize in the atmospheric distillation tower.
+It is typically fed to the vacuum distillation unit for further separation

 For a specific crude oil grade, the typical volumes and qualities of these distillation cuts are detailed in the crude assay.

 The Refinery Reference Desk includes content derived from our industry experts as well as from public data sources such as company websites.
 Nothing herein is intended to serve as investment advice.
 This material is based on information that we believe to be reliable and adequately comprehensive, but we do not represent that such information is in all respects accurate or complete.
 McKinsey Energy Insights does not accept any liability for any losses resulting from use of the content.